kevinhikaruevans/chaos-stuff/README.md

 * [My undergraduate thesis (pdf)](ThesisEvans.pdf)
 * [GPE IPython notebook](gpe.ipynb) (scratch-work)
 * [Lorenz IPython notebook](lorenz.ipynb) (scratch-work)

-## Side notes
+* I'm not actually sure if these were the notebooks that I used for the paper, or just some scratch work for generating plots for the report.

-* I appreciate having the chance of conducting research as an undergrad, but did not find this topic interesting (nor motivating).
+## Notes

 * I dislike the LaTeX template we were using.
+I've looked at the templates of other schools and thought ours was very lackluster.
 * This was conducted before I had my classes in QM.
+So, I feel like there was a lot of this thesis that I didn't truly understand.
+As a result, I didn't enjoy working on this report, thought it didn't engage me, and overall disliked the topic.